thadguidry/respec/noTOC.md

-When set to `true`, no table of contents is generated in the document.
+When this configuration variable is set to `true`, no table of contents is generated in the document.

 ### Example